 F-22 Raptor Demo Team

-The 2019 Fort Lauderdale Air Show on May 4-5, 2019 will feature a full capabilities demonstration of the U.S. Air Force F-22 Raptor, the most advanced fighter aircraft in the world today.
-The F-22 Raptor Demo Team joins the U.S. Navy Blue Angels in a double headliner of the event.
-The F-22 Raptor Demo...
+The 2020 Fort Lauderdale Air Show on November 21-22 will feature a full capabilities demonstration of the U.S. Air Force F-22 Raptor, the most advanced fighter aircraft in the world today.
+The F-22 Raptor Demo Team joins three other Air Force Fighter Jet Demo Teams at the event!
+The F-22 Raptor Demo Team is...
 View Article

-The 2019 Fort Lauderdale Air Show on May 4-5, 2019 will feature a full capabilities demonstration of the U.S. Air Force F-22 Raptor, the most advanced fighter aircraft in the world today.
-The F-22 Raptor Demo Team joins the U.S. Navy Blue Angels in a double headliner of the event.
+The 2020 Fort Lauderdale Air Show on November 21-22 will feature a full capabilities demonstration of the U.S. Air Force F-22 Raptor, the most advanced fighter aircraft in the world today.
+The F-22 Raptor Demo Team joins three other Air Force Fighter Jet Demo Teams at the event!

-The F-22 Raptor Demo Team is based at Langley AFB in Virginia and led by Major Paul “Loco” Lopez, the team’s commander and pilot.
+The F-22 Raptor Demo Team is based at Langley AFB in Virginia and led by Major Cabo Gunderson, the team’s commander and pilot.
 The Raptor’s combination of stealth, supercruise, maneuverability, and integrated avionics, coupled with improved supportability, represents an exponential leap in fighter aircraft capabilities.
 The Raptor performs both air-to-air and air-to-ground missions.
 The F-22 cannot be matched by any known or projected fighter aircraft.

 A combination of sensor capability, integrated avionics, situational awareness, and weapons provides air superiority against any threat.
 The F-22 possesses a sophisticated sensor suite allowing the pilot to track, identify, shoot and eliminate air-to-air threats before being detected.
 Significant advances in cockpit design and sensor fusion improve the pilot’s situational awareness.